BILLIARDS (Carom, Pool, and Snooker)

 You can also view the Billy Aardd's Club constitution, and our club's operating procedures.

-Our first reunion is planned for Saturday (Oct 18) during 49ers (October 16-18) this year.
-Both the game room reservation, and the dinner reservation, are done.
+Our first reunion (two game room sessions and a group dinner) is happening on Saturday (Oct 18) during 49ers (October 16-18) this year.

 |This being the first crack at a billiards reunion, and knowing our "Can't Contact" list (see planning link below) is most incomplete, we would also like to hear from other NM Tech alumni who enjoyed the use of the billiard tables (pool, snooker, or carom).
 We'd be glad to have you come by the game room.|